 2014 Update: Progress on Drinking Water and Sanitation, WHO/UNICEF Joint Monitoring Programme for Water Supply and Sanitation

-Our mission is to achieve lasting positive change in poor and rural communities by improving the quality, availability and use of water.
+Pump Aid’s mission is to achieve lasting positive change in poor and disadvantaged communities by improving the quality, availability and use of water and sanitation and, by harnessing the power of the community, local businesses and partners in other sectors, provide access to affordable, innovative and sustainable solutions.

 With major funding from the UK Department for International Development, UNICEF and other donors, including Thirsty Planet, we are reaching greater numbers of people, going beyond water to provide critically related services including sanitation and hygiene training, and developing self-supply programmes.